 Did you know that not only do fountains provide beautiful visual and audible stimuli to the environment, they also help the health of your pond?
 90% of common problems are due to lack of oxygen and circulation of the normally stagnant water.
 A surface fountain helps to increase the oxygen levels of the water by increasing aerobic microbe activity, which aids in reducing organic sludge.
 It also helps break up the surface of the pond, helping to reduce nuisance algae blooms.
 The increased oxygen level also benefits the fish population within the pond or lake.
 While not as effective aeration as a bottom air units in disrupting the thermocline between the top warm water and the lower cool water, the benefits a surface fountain provides to the health of the pond is an extra bonus beyond the beauty that it adds.

 For any fountain, the pump is the most critical component when it comes to whether you will get years of enjoyment from your fountain, or it barely lasts one season.
 Any pump will work at first.
 It may even last a few months.
 However, with the primary goal of being inexpensive, low-end sump pumps are only designed to run for a few minutes a day, and with clean water.
 They are not industrial designed for high flow rates, continuous duty, debris filled ponds, and for years of service.
 The radical difference in price you may find between fountains on the market typically comes down to this one component.
 Be critical of any floating pond fountains you may find that are under $1000.
 While we would love to be able to offer a fountain in that price range, we have not found any pump manufactured in that range that would enable that and still meet our uncompromising standard for ruggedness, dependability, and deserving of the Tin Shark Fountainworks name.
 A staple of these inexpensive fountains is to use a very basic hardware store variety submersible pump designed to run no more than 5 minutes a day, and only to be used in pure clean water.
 These inexpensive pumps are made of plastic, and plastic components, and weigh 10 lbs or less.
-By comparison, our 1HP industrial extreme duty pumps, made of all cast aluminum and stainless steel, weigh 40-50 lbs. and are designed for continuous duty in harsh conditions.
+By comparison, our 1HP industrial extreme duty pumps, made of all cast aluminum, weigh 40-50 lbs. and are designed for continuous duty in harsh conditions (however, not for brackish water).
 Our pumps have been tested for years to find the right balance between rugged industrial-duty, while still offering the best pricing for the unparalleled quality.
 We pride ourselves on the quality and dependability of our fountains at the competitive prices we offer.

 You may try an inexpensive fountain once, but you won’t buy it a second time once it fails prematurely.
 However, regardless of where you are looking to purchase your fountain, make sure you consider the longevity and durability of the pump, and that it’s not an inexpensive pump originally designed only for light-duty and clean water.